Here’s one thing most of us can agree on: cafeteria food is awful.

 Related: Credit Cards & Sliders 101

-For even more savings, some prepaid cards offer rewards as part of using them.
-And the Stack Mastercard is a great option right now.
-You can earn bonus rewards when you shop at select merchants with your card.
+For even more savings, some prepaid cards offer rewards just for using them.
+There’s a great option available right now.

-A prepaid Visa, the KOHO card also offers rewards and no annual fee.
+A prepaid Visa, the KOHO card offers rewards and no annual fee.

-It does have a foreign transaction fee of 1.5%, which is still lower than most credit cards.
+It also has a lower foreign transaction fee of 1.5%, which is better than most credit cards.

 And to top it off, you get a choice of 4 designs to choose from.